AminuKano/Embedded-System-Security-/Bluetooth System Setup & Security Audit/README.md

 ## Bluetooth System Setup

-Before we attempt to capture and analyse data passed by Bluetooth, we must setup the communication between the two HC-05 modules.
-They will be installed and connected to our Arduino MCU, powered up in AT mode and configured into Master to Slave communication.
+Before caputuring and analysing Bluetooth data, you must setup the communication between the two HC-05 modules.
+They need to be installed and connected to the Arduino MCUs, powered up in AT mode and configured as Master to Slave communication.

 ### Slave Node Setup

 * The HC-05 module should be installed on a breadboard, but male to female cables would work as well.

-* Begin by installing the receiver Bluetooth module, following the circuit design below.
+* Begin by installing the receiver Bluetooth module, copying the circuit design below.

 <p align="center" width="100%">
     <img width="100%" src="https://github.com/CS-Outreach-Session/Embedded-System-Security-/blob/main/Images/bt_1.PNG">
 </p>

-* Make sure that the TXD pin goes to TX and RXD to RX, these handle all the communication between the module and the MCU.
+* Make sure that the TXD pin goes to TX and RXD to RX, these handle all the communication between the Bluetooth module and the MCU.

 <p align="center" width="100%">
     <img width="70%" src="https://github.com/CS-Outreach-Session/Embedded-System-Security-/blob/main/Images/bt_2.PNG">